buraknurcicek/coyo-code-challange/README.md

 * I would develop an indicator view for API calls, a placeholder view for empty data states.
 * I would add UI, Snapshot and Unit test
 * I could use Result pattern on Network Layer.
 And, my NetworkLayer needs much more development.
+* I am looking forward to get your feedbacks in order to improve my techinal skills.
+You can reach me via email :)

 # Thanks
 * Many thanks to COYO company for giving me this opportunity